chainhubdev/zilliqa-laya-sdk/README.md

 ## Layabox style
 With a standard Layabox project structure:

-Copy release/zilliqa-laya-sdk.js to bin/libs.
+Copy release/zilliqa-laya-sdk.js to bin/libs

-Copy release/zilliqa-laya-sdk.d.ts to libs.
+Copy release/zilliqa-laya-sdk.d.ts to libs

+You can check sample/ZilliqaJS for details.

 # Usage